-The Cashier can provide up to \$30 in change for club fundraising activities.
+The Cashier at West and Downtown Campuses can provide up to \$30 in change for club fundraising activities.
 A Petty Cash/Change Fund form must be filled out and signed by two people who also signed the Signature Card.

 Upon your club's deposit, the Cashier will first take back the change they loaned you and deposit the remaining deposit into your Club account.

-(Agency Fund-New/Change Form, Agency Club Authorized Signer Card, and Petty Cash/Change Fund Form - Appendix G)
+(Agency Fund-New/Change Form, Agency Club Authorized Signer Card, and Petty Cash/Change Fund Form - Appendix D)